realFMPAY/fmpay/README.md

 Download ‘git’ with the following command: sudo apt install git
-Download and activate ‘docker’ with the following command: sudo apt update sudo apt install docker.io sudo systemctl start docker sudo systemctl enable docker
+Download and activate ‘docker’ with the following command:

+'''bash
+$ sudo apt update
+$ sudo apt install docker.io
+$ sudo systemctl start docker
+$ sudo systemctl enable docker
+'''

 ## 3. Download code of fmpay
 Download the code of fmpay with the following command:git clone https://github.com/realFMPAY/fmpay.git
 ## 4. Build the image
-Cd into directory 'fmpay' and type in the following command so that you can build your own docker image of fmpay: build-docker-image/build.sh
+Cd into directory 'fmpay' and type in the following command so that you can build your own docker image of fmpay:

+'''bash
+$ build-docker-image/build.sh
+'''

 At some point during the running of the command, your will be asked to tell the process some information on the image about to be built: